ucdavis/accessible-pdf-rocky/docs/DEVELOPMENT.md

 **Key differences:**

-- Frontend talks directly to FastAPI (no Workers layer)
+- Frontend talks directly to .NET API (no Workers layer)
 - Local filesystem instead of R2
 - Direct processing instead of Cloudflare Queues
 - No SLURM (runs ML locally or mocks it)